collinbarrett/dd-wrt/README.md

 #### Network Address Server Settings (DHCP)

-_Route to private network reserved IPs to ensure ISP's DNS servers are not used.
+_Route DNS to private network reserved IPs to ensure ISP's DNS servers are not used.
 Dnsmasq is used to configure preferred DNS servers._

 - Static DNS 1: `10.0.0.0`
 - Static DNS 2: `10.0.0.1`